OSS-Java-Seminar-2024/Notes/README.md

 ## ⚙️ Features

 The user wants to run the Hostel Organization.
-They will log in to their account (or create one).
-A selection of templates will be offered during registration.
-If the user does not select a template, he will be sent to an empty template predefined in the application.
-The user will be able to print the created file, save it as a pdf or share it with other users.
+The user logs in to their account (or creates one).
+A selection of templates is offered upon login.
+If the user does not select a template, he is sent to an empty template predefined in the application.
+The user is able to print the created file, save it as a pdf or share it with other users.
-The main screen is divided into paragraphs and pages and an editor.
+The main screen is divided into paragraphs, pages and an editor.
-Inside the editor, all basic functions for text manipulation will be enabled - font formatting, lists, styles and syntax checking.
+Inside the editor, all basic functions for text manipulation are enabled - font formatting, lists, styles and syntax checking.
-It will be possible to add tables, files, images, links, symbols, emoticons and sound.
+It is possible to add tables, files, images, links, symbols, emoticons and sound.
-The user will be able to view all created paragraphs, search and delete them.
+The user is able to view all created paragraphs, search and delete them.

 ## 🗄️ Database